sparkswap/lnd-engine/README.md

 2. Dockerfiles for all containers needed for the LND Engine to run on a broker daemon

 A current docker setup a functional BTC/LTC LND Engine:
-1. BTCD node
+1. Bitcoin node (BTCD is default)
-2. LND BTCD node (SparkSwap fork)
+2. LND BTC node (SparkSwap fork)
-3. LTCD node
+3. Litecoin node (LTCD is default)
-4. LND LTCD node (SparkSwap fork)
+4. LND LTC node (SparkSwap fork)

 #### Installation (lnd-engine only)